zianke/multi-tenancy-bpm/middleware/README.md

 # bpm-middleware

 A middleware written in Express.js.
 It forwards requests and responses between front-end in React and Activiti REST API in Java, as well as handle authentication using JSON Web Token (JWT).
-We add this layer because all Activiti REST APIs require an authorization in HTTP header with username and password.
-However before React sends a request directly to Activiti REST API, the browser first sends a preflight `OPTIONS` request without authorization header, as a result the Activiti REST API will return a 401 error.
-We find similar issues on Alfresco community (<https://community.alfresco.com/thread/224066-options-request-returning-401>), but could not solve it properly, so we add this middleware layer as a work around.